thoughtspot/thoughtspot.github.io/_admin/backup-restore/overview-snapshot.md

 To create a snapshot using the `tscli`, follow these steps:

-1. Log into the Linux shell using SSH.
+1. Log in to the Linux shell using SSH.

 2. Create a snapshot, specifying its name and the reason for creating it.